cordamigorn/outfitsnap.github.io/TERMS_OF_SERVICE.md

 ## 4. Content Guidelines
 - Only upload **clothing/fashion items** you own or have rights to use
 - Prohibited: illegal, offensive, explicit, or copyrighted content you do not own
-- Images containing minors in any state of undress are strictly prohibited
+- Ims containing minors in any state of undress are strictly prohibited
 - We may remove violating content and suspend accounts

 ---